swtch1/too_many_strains/README.md

 and deleted after the tests are run.

 When integration testing the database is assumed to have username `root` and password `password`.

-## Known Issues
-- If, while using the migration script, a new seed file is given where a strain flavor or effect is removed, this record and relationship will not be removed from the database.
-- Not so much an issue, but the code is very heavy on integration tests.
-These could be run against a local container, but refactoring these to unit tests would be more ideal.